rkalnins/shtp-sh2-logic2-parser/README.md

 Any contributions welcome.
 This tool was written to facilitate testing in a capstone project in the University of Michigan's EECS 473 Advanced Embedded Systems course and only covers the portions of SH2 that were needed.

+Please open an issue for feature requests or open a pull request.